Matthew S. Casto

-Mr. Casto attended Montana State University at Billings and received a Bachelors of Arts in history and graduated with honors.
+Mr. Casto attended Montana State University at Billings and received a Bachelors of Arts in history and graduated with honors in 1996.
 In 1999, he graduated summa cum laude from Willamette University College of Law in Salem, Oregon.
 He also spent one year as a visiting student at Washington and Lee School of Law in Lexington, Virginia.

 Memberships and Affiliations

-Mr. Casto is admitted to practice in Ohio, West Virginia and Kentucky.
+Mr. Casto is admitted to practice in Ohio, West Virginia, Kentucky and Tennessee.
 He is also admitted to practice in the United States Court of Appeals for the Fourth Circuit, United States Court of Appeals for the Federal Circuit, United States Court of Federal Claims, United States District Courts for the Northern and Southern Districts of West Virginia, Northern and Southern Districts of Ohio and the Eastern District of Kentucky.
 Mr. Casto is a member of the Ohio State Bar Association and American Bar Association, where he also serves as a member of the Title Insurance Litigation Committee of the Tort Trial & Insurance Practice Section.
 He is also a member of the Energy & Mineral Law Foundation (EMLF), American Association of Professional Landmen (AAPL) (including the Michael Late Benedum Chapter of the AAPL) and the Ohio Oil and Gas Association (OOGA).
-Mr. Casto currently serves as an adjunct professor at Ohio Valley University in Vienna, WV.
+Mr. Casto previously served as an adjunct professor at Ohio Valley University in Vienna, WV.
 He is also an Allied Attorney with the Alliance Defense Fund.

 Mr. Casto has been recognized in The Best Lawyers in America© in the Commercial Litigation Section since 2019 and Litigation – Environmental Section for 2024 by BL Rankings.

 - Presenter, “Update on Litigation and Emerging Issues in the Appalachian Basin,” AAPL’s Appalachian Land Institute.